Hosting and bandwidth provided by MacAce.net.

 Identification Differences

-The iPod touch 2nd Gen -- and 8 GB iPod touch 3rd Gen, which essentially is the same -- is model number A1288, the iPhone 3GS is model number A1303 and the China-only iPhone 3GS that does not have wi-fi is model number A1325.
+The iPod touch 2nd Gen -- as well as the 8 GB iPod touch released alongside the "3rd Gen" models in 2009, which essentially is the same -- is model number A1288, the iPhone 3GS is model number A1303, and the China-only iPhone 3GS that does not have Wi-Fi is model number A1325.

 Feature & Internal Differences